hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 1. The platform only receives a Roster, a subset of the Address Book.
 2. The application address book has 3 states: `Active` (AAB), `Candidate` (CAB), and `Future` (FAB).
-3. The FAB is updated by every HAPI transaction that is already received in DAB Phase 2.
+3. The FAB is updated by every HAPI transaction that is already received in Dynamic Address Book Phase 2.
-4. The CAB is a snapshot of the FAB when the APP is ready to initiate an address book rotation.
+4. The CAB is a snapshot of the FAB when the app is ready to initiate an address book rotation.
 5. The AAB is replaced by the CAB on a software upgrade if the consensus roster derived from the CAB has enough key material to generate ledger signatures.
 6. The CAB is not adopted and the previous AAB remains the existing AAB after a software upgrade if the CAB does not have enough key material to generate ledger signatures.
+    * NOTE: These last two condition only applied to `TSS-Ledger-Id`.
+The `TSS-Roster` proposal will always adopt the roster that is set when a software upgrade occurs.

 Prior to restart for upgrade, the `candidate` consensus roster will be set in the platform state by the app in such a way as to mark it clearly as the next consensus roster.
 This methodology replaces the previous methodology in DAB Phase 2, which was to write a new `config.txt` to disk.
 After the `TSS-Roster` proposal has been implemented, the only need for a file on disk is the genesis address book at the start of a new network.

 The core of the life-cycle change for setting candidate rosters in the state iis captured in the `TSS-Roster` proposal.
 This Proposal augments the life-cycle with generating the key material for the new roster and the logic for deciding to adopt the new roster on software upgrade.

 ![TSS FAB, CAB, AAB Lifecycle](./TSS-FAB-CAB-AAB-Lifecycle.drawio.svg)

 #### TSS Algorithm

-The threshold signature scheme chosen for our implementation is detailed in https://eprint.iacr.org/2021/339.
+The threshold signature scheme chosen for our implementation is detailed in [Non-interactive distributed key generation and key resharing (Groth21)](https://eprint.iacr.org/2021/339).
 This scheme is able to meet the core requirements listed above.
 The rest of this proposal details the design of how to implement this scheme in the consensus nodes.
+See the TSS-Library proposal for more details on the Groth21.

-The Groth21 algorithm uses Shamir Secret Sharing to hide the private key of the ledger and distribute shares of it so that a threshold number of node signatures on a message can generate the ledger signature on the same message.
+The Groth21 algorithm uses [Shamir Secret Sharing](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing) to hide the private key of the ledger and distribute shares of it so that a threshold number of node signatures on a message can generate the ledger signature on the same message.
 The threshold should be high enough to ensure at least 1 honest node is required to participate in the signing since a threshold number of nodes can also collude to recover the ledger private key, if they so choose.
 For example if the network is designed to tolerate up to 1/3 of the nodes being dishonest, then the threshold should never be less than 1/3 + 1 of the nodes to ensure that no 1/3 will collude to recover the ledger private key.

 The Groth21 algorithm requires specific Elliptic Curve (EC)s with the ability to produce bilinear pairings.
 Each node will need its own long-term EC key pair on the curve for use in the groth21 TSS algorithm.
 Each node receives